 How we interview

-Three rounds.
 We always respond to everyone.
+Here is how we see the interview process:

 - 01A conversation.
 No quiz.
 No take-home.
 We just want to get to know each other.
 Tell me what you've built, what you're working on, what you can't shut up about lately.